EricssonResearch/v2x-self-revocation/prl/README.md

 ```

 ## Generating the appendix plots of the paper
-Besides varying the probability, the paper also contains plots that vary `n` and `e` (T_prl).
+Besides varying the probability, the paper also contains plots that vary `n` and `t` (T_prl).
-This is done by the scripts `python3 e-plot_generator.py` and `python3 n-plot_generator.py` that work in a similar fashion as the previous plot script.
+This is done by the scripts `python3 t-plot_generator.py` and `python3 n-plot_generator.py` that work in a similar fashion as the previous plot script.

 ### Reproducing the data used in the appendix plots
 For the appendix plots we used the following parameters: